Homailot/Cophonia/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

+## Keeping up to date

+I suggest you keep up to date with the feature, develop and release branches if you want the most updated (and bleeding) content.